Becerra was the representative for California’s 34th congressional district and was a Democrat. He served from 2013 to

 Becerra is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Becerra was the primary sponsor of 3 bills that were enacted: